postfalk/stream/README.md

 1. Some ```offset``` and ```limit``` parameters for paginated downloads.
-2. Support for very long lists of comids that cannot be represented within a 4kByte GET request.
+2. Support for very long lists of comids that cannot be represented within a 2047 character long GET request.
 (Implement POST, request by comid list from file).
+3. Experiment with Apache Kafka, Parquet, and compression for better, cheaper, and faster data storage.